Adoration of the Blessed Sacrament

 On the FIRST FRIDAY of the month

-we will also have Adoration of the Blessed Sacrament for 3 hours – from 5:30 to 8:30 PM.
+we will also have Adoration of the Blessed Sacrament from 8:30 PM to 7:30 PM.

 (There will be no Adoration on first Fridays of the month of July and August)